 Halley: Reimagining Helmet Storage

 First and foremost, helmets are designed to preserve life – equally, to be admired in the process.
 As such they’re robust functional items, yet simultaneously precious display pieces.
 Nevertheless, when not in use it seems that little consideration has been given to the storage of this article, since its invention nearly a century ago.

 Halley Accessories sought to change that a few years ago.
 Initially, with the launch of a wall rack.
 The goal?
 An object deemed aesthetically worthy of holding an item of such elevated status (when it wasn’t being worn).
 But, simultaneous caring for the helmet in a way, as never before.

 Fed up with storing their own helmets in cupboards the team began its mission.
 The aim it says was to “… give your helmet the place it deserves in your home, somewhere special to display it.”E

 Undoubtedly, there are other and numerous helmet storage options available.
-Of course, they can found on the usual high volume eCommerce sites.
+Of course, they can be found on the usual high-volume eCommerce sites.

 Some are elaborate in design, others more utilitarian.
 Nevertheless, none quite match Halley’s offering in terms of successfully fusing a beautiful concept with purpose.

 Elegant and Functional

-More importantly, according to Halley, many existing helmet racks and stands along with alternative traditional solutions, such as coat hooks feature pointed ends.
+More importantly, according to Halley, many existing helmet racks and stands along with alternative traditional solutions such as coat hooks, feature pointed ends.
 That invariably results in single pressure points which can potentially tear, misshape and damage the soft interior lining of the helmet.
-To that end, also (possibly) compromise the fit of the helmet.
+This means the fit of the helmet could potentially be comprised.